 Remus’s actual statement, however, can no longer be taken as evidence of anything more than the fact that he was probably not really aware of all the circumstances involved in the arrangements made for the purpose of permitting his attendance at Hogwarts.

-And, of course a possible hint that Remus Lupin is not the most reliable of information sources.
+And, of course a likely hint that Remus Lupin is not the most reliable of information sources.

-And then Rowling had no better sense than to try to float the statement that; “ha, ha, fooled you all!” and tried to retrofit the “opposition leader” scenario back into the picture with Regulus Black’s fanboy scrapbooks — which I find flatly unbelievable.
+And then Rowling had no better sense than to try to float the statement that; “ha, ha, fooled you all!” and attempt to retrofit the “opposition leader” scenario back into the picture with Regulus Black’s fanboy scrapbooks — which I find flatly unbelievable.
 There were no scrapbooks.
-The history that she gave us in HBP, from Fudge’s statement in Chapter 1 to the official Riddle backstory, does not admit the possibility of there being any such scrapbooks.
+The history of Tom Riddle that she gave us in HBP, from Fudge’s statement in Chapter 1 through the entire official Riddle backstory, does not admit the possibility of there being any such scrapbooks.
 Either Book 6 is a lie from start to finish, or it is Book 7 that is the lie.
-I know which view I find easier to accept.
+Or both of them are lies.
+I know which view I find easiest to accept.
 But the end result is to conclude that Rowling's approach to storytelling is inherently dishonest.

 If he had this habit of shooting off his mouth in such a manner before his arrest, perhaps it isn’t so astonishing after all that a lot of people believed he had actually been involved with the DEs.